Dr-Passmore/hobby-blog/blog/2023-07-17-Raspberry-Pi-Bird-Camera-blog-post.md

 The main challenge with depending on motion detection I struggled with was the moving background.
 Windy days would cause the motion detection to activate and record the trees in the background.
 The sensitivity being reduced would result in birds landing but not moving enough to keep the motion detection running.

 However, if you want to grab a picture or video when you happen to be watching, then you can get some great footage.
+Just make sure you switch off the camera in RPi Cam Web Interface before you try Live Streaming.

 ### YouTube Live Streaming